Knowledge Builds On Knowledge

 Literacy depends on shared knowledge.
 To be literate means, in part, is to be familiar with a broad range of knowledge taken for granted by speakers and writers.
 For example, when sportscasters refer to an upset victory as “David knocking off Goliath,” or when reporters refer to a “threatened presidential veto,” they are assuming that their audience shares common knowledge.
 One goal of the Core Knowledge Foundation is to provide all children, regardless of background, with the shared knowledge they need to be included in our national literate culture.

 DaVinci Academy aligns Core Knowledge Sequence with current Minnesota State Standards.
-An overview of Core Knowledge topics covered can be viewed by clicking on the following links.
+An overview of Core Knowledge topics covered by grade can be viewed by downloading the “At a Glance” documents below.